Optimal quantization with branched optimal transport distances: -convergence Gamma-convergence and Zador-type Theorem

 \end{enumerate} \end{proposition}

 \begin{proof} The first item \labelcref{uniformity_empirical_measures} is a direct consequence of \Cref{thm:zador}.
-For \labelcref{uniformity_energy}, we follow the proof of the $\Gamma-\liminf$ inequality in \Cref{thm_GCV} and apply the covering argument to the subcollection $\mathcal Q_\eps' \subseteq \mathcal Q_\eps$ of cubes $Q_\delta(x)$ which are included in a given open subset $\Omega$ of $K$, thus building a disjoint collection of subcubes which cover a.e. $\Omega \cap \{\nu > 0\}$.
-We therefore get:
+For \labelcref{uniformity_energy}, we follow the proof of the $\Gamma-\liminf$ inequality in \Cref{thm_GCV} and apply the covering argument to the subcollection $\mathcal Q_\eps' \subseteq \mathcal Q_\eps$ of cubes $Q_\delta(x)$ which are included in a given open subset $\Omega \subseteq \R^d$.
+We therefore get